warkentyne/maven-springboot/README.md

 SpringBoot is configured to run on port 8081.
 You can change this by editing ``src/main/resources/application.properties``

+Assuming you haven't changed the port, you can access the application at http://localhost:8081

 ## Creating inoculated JAR

 - Copy ``target/hello-0.0.1-SNAPSHOT.jar`` (e.g. to ``hello.jar``)